zhoux10/lists/README.md

 #### Parameters

 - The application should be single-page and communicate with the server using AJAX
-- You can include any open source libaries you want, with the exeption of full JavaScript frameworks like Ember and Angular.
+- You can include any open source libraries you want, with the exception of full JavaScript frameworks like Ember and Angular.
 In other words, stick with Backbone!

 #### Requirements